-Snap Enable lcon Description 3D Point To Point Measurement Measures the distance between two positions on the 3D model.
+Snap Enable Icon Description 3D Point To Point Measurement (Measures the distance between two positions on the 3D model.
 Click to set a start point, and then click another location to set an end point or edge.
-3D Perpendicular Dimension E Measures the distance between two edges taken at a right angle to the starting edge.
-3D Radial Dimension - Measures the radius at the location clicked.
+3D Perpendicular Dimension 五 Measures the distance between two edges taken at a right angle to the starting edge.

+Snap Enable lcon Description 3D Radial Dimension Measures the radius at the location clicked.
 3D Angle Measurement Measures the angle between two edges.